software-students-fall2022/specification-exercise-team-15/README.md

   - 4 goals

-    - The user would like a place that can collectively shows and manage all of the downloaded games and download history.
+    - The user would like to play, download, and manage all games in one app.

     - The user wants a personalized game discovery page that contain all kinds of games, allow sorting games by category, and support game filtering.